The Shared Table by Purple Truffle

 Sicily, 8 - 11 October 2026

-A hosted culinary gathering shaped by Sicilian food, wine, culture, and the rituals of daily life.
+An immersive culinary gathering shaped by Sicilian food, wine, culture, and the rituals of daily life.
+Through thoughtfully curated visits, tastings, and shared hand-on experiences, guests will be introduced to a side of Sicily rarely experienced by visitors.

 Sicily…

-Sicily is the largest island in the Mediterranean and one of my favourite regions of Italy, as well as the destination where I sent my very first group of clients many years ago.
-Ever since, I have continued to return, drawn back by its extraordinary food culture, fascinating and layered history, dramatic landscapes, and the warmth and generosity of its people.
+Sicily is the largest island in the Mediterranean and one of my favorite regions of Italy.
+I sent my very first group of clients to the island many years ago and have returned often, although never often enough.
+I am always drawn back by its extraordinary food culture, layered history, dramatic landscapes, and the warmth, passion and generosity of the Sicilian people.

-But what I love most about Sicily is that it never feels overly polished.
-There is a beautiful unpredictability to the island.
-A slightly chaotic energy woven through the landscapes, the markets, the conversations, and daily life itself.
-Things rarely unfold exactly as planned here, and somehow that is part of the magic, although occasionally also part of the challenge when creating a seamless itinerary.
+What I love most about Sicily is that it never feels overly polished.
+There is a beautiful unpredictability to the island, a slightly chaotic energy woven through the markets, conversations, and daily life itself.
+Things rarely unfold exactly as planned here, and somehow that is part of the magic.

 How our days will unfold in Sicily